Interviews with Maternal and Child Health Nutrition Leaders

 Maternal and Child Health Leadership Skills Development for Graduate Students

-MCH Nutrition Leadership Program faculty and funded trainees facilitate four leadership training workshops each year each fall for public health nutrition graduate students and dietetic interns at the University of Tennessee.
+MCH Nutrition Leadership Program faculty and funded trainees facilitate four leadership training workshops each year each fall for graduate students in the Department of Nutrition at the University of Tennessee.
 The interactive workshops help build knowledge and skills associated with the MCH Leadership Competencies.
 If you would like assistance in leadership development workshops for MCH professionals or students, please contact firstname.lastname@example.org.

 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number T79MC09805, Leadership Education in Maternal and Child Health Nutrition, $223,777, 50% funded by the University of Tennessee, Department of Nutrition.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.